njibhu/snmp-switch-agent/README.md

 Implement an agent for snmpd to monitor switches managed using the `swconfig` openwrt utility.
 It currently targets only one device.

-Working:
+### Working:
-Monitoring of each port on the switch (up/down, link speed, bytes received, bytes transmitted)
+- Monitoring of each port on the switch (up/down, link speed, bytes received, bytes transmitted)

-Future work:
+### Future work:
-Add routing routing and vlan table.
+- Add routing and vlan table.

 ### Support currently targets: